mallardduck/immutable-read-file/README.md

 ## Why!
 I don't get it?

 So, you were warned that this would only be useful rarely - but when it is useful it's hecking useful.
+You did read that right?

-The main way to understand the times it's useful is to understand how it's different from `fopen` or `SplFileObject`.
+The main way to understand when this is useful is to understand how it's different from `fopen` or `SplFileObject`.
+Since this will be useful in cases when the default behavior of those is not desired.

 So see for yourself!
 Examples...